-If the Board of Education wants this bond to pass, they need to
+If the Board of Education wants this bond to pass, they need to increase pay for all employees.

 Our members will be getting a survey on line regarding their individual concerns.

 Members of the McAllen AFT COPE (PAC) will be meeting soon.
 A letter will be mailed to each member of the PAC.